-OmegaCAM users are invited to follow the OmegaCam News page where a quantitative analysis of the changes will be available.
+OmegaCAM users are invited to follow the OmegaCam News page2 where updated information related to the new ribs' installation will be posted.

 3 Observing with OmegaCAM

 To carry out observations with OmegaCAM, users need to prepare Observing Blocks (OBs) before the observations and submit those to ESO, using the Phase 2 Proposal Preparation (P2PP) tool.
 More details on how to define OBs are given in Sect.
 3.3 and in [RD5].
 First the offsetting modes, and the effects of atmospheric refraction and dispersion, are described.